wp-plugins/gwolle-gb/readme.txt

 = 1.0.8 =
 * 2015-01-
 * Move notification option to main page so moderators can subscribe.
+* New option for the From address in notification mail.
 * Update de_DE.

 = 1.0.7 =